 A key to pre-owned shopping is knowing what you want before stepping into the dealership, but also being aware of things you might be interested in for the right deal.
 The vehicle with more safety features might sound appealing if you’re buying for a teen driver, for instance.

 After weighing all of the options, you’re set to head to a dealership.
-To be even more prepared when you walk in the door, fill out an online credit application.
+To be even more prepared when you walk in the door, apply to prequalify.

 Ultimately, buying a certified pre-owned vehicle gives you budget-friendly options.
-Inventory varies from dealership to dealership, and you might find yourself pleasantly surprised at what you drive off in.
+Inventory varies from dealership to dealership, and you might find yourself pleasantly surprised at your options.